virantha/circuitbrew/docs/usage/techfiles.md

                     tech.yml
 ```

-The `sw130.sp` file is the main SPICE template that's written using Jinja.
+The `sw130.sp` file is the main SPICE template that's written using Mako.
 The process parameters are specified in
 `tech.yml`:

 ```yaml